mgorski/DevZone/API/README.md

     }
 Following errors may be returned: Missing campaign, Missing account domain.

-Warning: Any messages sent from now on from this campaign will use this domain in links, even if message was scheduled before domain assignment.
+**Warning**: Any messages sent from now on from this campaign will use this domain in links, even if message was scheduled before domain assignment.

 ####delete_campaign_domain<a name="ping"/>
 Unassign account domain from campaign.
 Unassigned domain will no longer be used in links in messages sent from this campaign.

-JSON Request:
+*JSON Request:*

     {
         "method" : "delete_campaign_domain",